kimmobrunfeldt/kauko/README.md

 Supported operating systems
 ----------------------------

-Currently only OSX is supported, but any device that has a web browser can be used as a remote control.
+In theory any device which has a web browser can be used as a remote control.

+OSX and Linux are supported from computer operating systems.